 '''

 init(line, continue_prompt=False)

-Initialize self.
-See help(type(self)) for accurate signature.

 '''

+'''

 ofind(ip)

+'''

 Do a full, attribute-walking lookup of the ifun in the various namespaces for the given IPython InteractiveShell instance.

 Return a dict with keys: {found, obj, ospace, ismagic}

 Note: can cause state changes because of calling getattr, but should only be run if autocall is on and if the line hasn't matched any other, less dangerous handlers.